jthomperoo/predictive-horizontal-pod-autoscaler/docs/user-guide/getting-started.md

 preemptively scale to `7` after applying a linear regression.

 The key elements of the PHPA YAML defined above are:

-- The role defined at the top allows the autoscaler to have access to the metrics server.

 - The autoscaler is targeting our test application; identifying it by the fact it is a `Deployment` with the name `php-apache`: